 The duplex, on the other hand, was a complete mystery.
 There are no other houses on the street like it, so we suspected that it was built at a different time, but pinpointing that was tougher (especially since a lot more of this house’s original features had been removed/changed over time (all of that porch trim including those snazzy wagon wheel looking things were added much later on – along with the too-high-to-be-original porch railing (see how our pink house and the blue house next door have much lower railings?
 Those are original).
 As for the duplex’s age, it stumped a ton of people.
 Someone had told us 1950-ish would be their guess.
 Someone else mentioned 1890 because of the Italianate details and balloon framing that we uncovered during the renovation.

 To solve this mystery (and prove that 1920 was indeed the correct date for the pink house) a woman at our town office pointed us to the historic tax records, many of which have been scanned and uploaded to their website.
 There’s a sample page below, but they were essentially gibberish to us at first, but she helped us understand how to locate our lot number and find the earliest recorded taxable structure (aka, the first time a “value of buildings on lot” appears).
-On the phone she told me she’d found the pink house going back to 1915 (what?!) and then in a follow-up email said it – and the duplex! – actually appeared on the 1910 records (WHAAAAT?!?).
+She told me by phone that she’d found the pink house going back to 1915 (what?!) and then in a follow-up email said it – and the duplex! – actually appeared on the 1910 records (WHAAAAT?!?).
 WHAT ABOUT 1920?!
 IS EVERYTHING ELSE IN OUR LIFE A LIE?

 Upon finding these, I was able to compare maps from many different years around the turn of the century to try to better pinpoint the construction date of both houses (neither the tax records nor these maps had every consecutive year represented, so there are definitely gaps, but it was more accurate than just saying 1920, 1915 or 1910 – all of which felt like guesses and conflicted with each other).
 Long story short, using the maps I was actually able to find that our beach house (marked in pink below) was constructed sometime between 1898 and 1904, and our duplex (marked in mint below) was built sometime between 1904 and 1910.
 See how in the 1904 map below in the green field there’s no building drawn until 1910?
 That’s how you know it was constructed between 1904, where that lot was drawn empty, and 1910, where there is a big ol’ rectangle in the green field.